calvinckho/capacitor-jitsi-meet/README.md

 ## Compatible Versions

 Capacitor 1.x:
-At this time this plugin only supports Capacitor 1.x, and Capacitor 2 utilizes Android X which also require template changes.
+At this time this plugin only supports Capacitor 1.x.
+Capacitor 2 utilizes Android X which require updating our Android template files.
+If anyone wants to contribute to this update, please contact me.

 Xcode 1.3.1:
 Some users report issue with Xcode 1.4.
 For now, this works great with Xcode 1.3.1